-Figure 4.106 - QoS > Traffic Control
+Figure 4.125 - QoS > Traffic Control

 Parameter Description From Port / To Port Specify the From and To port(s) to be configured.
-Action Drop: Utilizes the hardware Traffic Control mechanism, which means the Switch's hardware will determine the Packet Storm based on the Threshold value stated and drop packets until the issue is resolved.
-Shutdown: Utilizes the Switch's software Traffic Control mechanism to determine the Packet Storm occurring.
-Once detected, the port will deny all incoming traffic to the port except STP BPDU packets, which are essential in keeping the Spanning Tree operational on the Switch.
-If the countdown timer has expired and yet the Packet Storm continues, the port will be placed in rest mode and if no action is taken will enter auto-recovery mode after a five minute period.
-Choosing this option obligates the user to configure the interval setting as well, which will provide packet count samplings from the Switch's chip to determine if a Packet Storm is occurring.
-Drop Threshold (64Kbps N) Specify the threshold from 64 ~ 1,024,000 Kbit per second, with steps (N) of 64Kbps.
+Action Dropkbps : Utilizes the hardware Traffic Control mechanism, which means the Switch's hardware will determine the Packet Storm based on the Threshold value stated and drop packets until the issue is resolved.
+Shutdown : Utilizes the Switch's software Traffic Contr mechanism to determine the Packet Storm occurring.
+One detected, the port will deny all incoming traffic to the po- except STP BPDU packets, which are essential in keepir the Spanning Tree operational on the Switch.
+If the countdown timer has expired and yet the Packet Store continues, the port will be placed in rest mode and if r action is taken will enter auto-recovery mode after a fix minute period.
+Choosing this option obligates the user configure the interval setting as well, which will provide packet count samplings from the Switch's chip to determine if a Packet Storm is occurring.
+DropbyPPS : Utilizes the hardware Traffic Control mechanism, which means the Switch's hardware will determine the Packet Storm based on the Threshold value stated and drop packets until the issue is resolved.
+Drop Threshold (64Kbps N) Specify the threshold from $64 \sim 1,024,000$ Kbit per second, with steps (N) of 64Kbps.
 N can be from 1 to 16000.
 Count Down (0 or 5-30) The countdown timer is set to determine the amount of time, in minutes, that the Switch will wait before shutting down the port that is experiencing a traffic storm.
 This parameter is only useful for ports configured as Shutdown in their Action field and therefore will not operate for Hardware based Traffic Control implementations.
+The

-The possible time settings for this field are 0, 5-30 minutes.
+T possible time settings for this field are 0, 5-30 minutes.
 0 denotes that the port will never shutdown.
 Time Interval (5-30) The interval will set the time between Multicast and Broadcast packet counts sent from the Switch's chip to the Traffic Control function.
 These packet counts are the determining factor in deciding when incoming packets exceed the Threshold value.
 The interval may be set between 5 and 30 seconds with the default setting of 5 seconds.
 Shutdown Threshold (0-255000) Specify the shutdown threshold for traffic threshold.
 Storm Control Type User can select the different Storm type from Broadcast, Multicast, Broadcast + Multicast, Unknown Unicast, Broadcast + Unknown Unicast, Multicast + Unknown Unicast, and Broadcast + Multicast + Unknown Unicast.